Ashbourne line: Construction

-From there the line fell at to Hurdlow (for Longnor and Monyash), but then the gradient eased considerably to Parsley Hay, where it left the CH&PR.
+From there the line fell at to Hurdlow (for Longnor and Monyash), but then the gradient eased considerably to Parsley Hay, where it left the C&HPR.
 From there to Ashbourne the line was single, with passing loops at all stations except Thorpe Cloud, and although the line was initially fairly level it included a number of tight curves.
 The next stop was Hartington, where after about a couple of miles the line began to fall steeply again at through Alsop en le Dale, Tissington, Fenny Bentley, where there was a goods depot, and Thorpe Cloud, and finally through 378 yd Church St tunnel to Ashbourne.

 It can be seen that the gradients and curves meant that it was always a difficult line to work, particularly during winter when it was exposed to the elements on the high moors.
 By contrast, the line from Ashbourne southwards was relatively easy, following river valleys as it did, first the Henmore Brook and then the River Dove.